internetverification/widget/THEMING.md

 - `widget.container` Correspond to the root container of the widget
 - `global.title` Style applied to the title of the widget
+- `button.inner` Style for buttons through the widget
-- `button` Style for buttons through the widget
+- `button.container` Style for buttons container through the widget
 - `input.group` Style applied to the container of an input and its label
 - `input.label` Style for the default label through the widget
 - `input.input` Style for the default input through the widget